martijnswart01/martijnswart01.github.io/_projects/In-House-3D-Printer/index.md

 - 0.3 mm maximum bed deviation across 600 × 600 mm
 - ~0.25 m³ usable build volume

-This represents more than a 500% increase in printable volume, with identified upgrade paths to reach approximately 1000% through minor future modifications.
+This represents more than a 500% increase in printable volume, whilst printing high quality prints.
+Next to this, the redesign comes with identified upgrade paths to reach approximately 1000% through minor future modifications.

 ## Engineering Impact
 This project demonstrates system engineering; not only designing parts or software, but rebuilding and integrating an entire manufacturing platform from first principles.
 By combining mechanical redesign, electronics architecture, firmware development, and performance optimization, I converted a non functional machine into a maintainable production system.
 The result restored large scale additive manufacturing capability for the team.